momochi000/pomodoro_arcade/README.md

 ## DONE

+#### BUG: With multiple timers on screen in index action, they all goto the same show timer
 #### Research/Tinker with Raphael js to build a pretty timer.
 #### Style the show view
   + Design/optimize for mobile first